Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

 Deployment of the nodes starts with booting the storage nodes first, then the master nodes and worker nodes together.
 After the operating system boots on each node there are some configuration actions which take place.
 Watching the console or the console log for certain nodes can help to understand what happens and when.
 When the process is complete for all nodes, the Ceph storage will have been initialized and the Kubernetes cluster will be created ready for a workload.

 <a name="workflow"></a>
 #### Workflow
 The configuration workflow described here is intended to help understand the expected path for booting and configuring.
 See the actual steps below for the commands to deploy these management NCNs.

 1. Start watching the consoles for ncn-s001 and at least one other storage node
 1. Boot all storage nodes at the same time
     - The first storage node ncn-s001 will boot and then starts a loop as ceph-ansible configuration waits for all other storage nodes to boot
     - The other storage nodes boot and become passive.
 They will be fully configured when ceph-ansible runs to completion on ncn-s001
-1. Once ncn-s001 notices that all other storage nodes have booted, ceph-ansible will begin ceph configuration.
+1. Once ncn-s001 notices that all other storage nodes have booted, ceph-ansible will begin Ceph configuration.
 This takes several minutes.
 1. Once ceph-ansible has finished on ncn-s001, then ncn-s001 waits for ncn-m002 to create /etc/kubernetes/admin.conf.
 1. Start watching the consoles for ncn-m002, ncn-m003 and at least one worker node
 1. Boot master nodes (ncn-m002 and ncn-m003) and all worker nodes at the same time